Azure/azure-saas/docs/azure-saas-docs/content/en/quick-start.md

 **Instructions**:
 1. Install all dependencies listed above
 2. Clone the Azure SaaS Dev Kit repository to your local machine
-3. Open a powershell window (`pwsh` command on Mac OS or Linux) and change your working directory to `src/Saas.Identity`.
+3. Open a PowerShell window (`pwsh` command on Mac OS or Linux) and change your working directory to `src/Saas.Identity`.
 The script must be run from this directory to execute properly.
-4. Run the script from the powershell window with the following command:
+4. Run the script from the PowerShell window with the following command:
     ```powershell
     ./Saas.IdentityProvider/scripts/B2C-Create.ps1
     ```
-5. Follow the prompts in the script to sign into Azure and deploy the Identity Framework.
+5. Follow the prompts in the script to sign into Azure and deploy the identity framework.

 After finishing the identity framework setup, you may choose to either run the project locally first or immediately deploy the solution to Azure.